zivah-international/website/DATABASE_SETUP.md

 ## Migration

-If you need to update the database schema:
+### PostgreSQL → MySQL migration (phased)

+1. **Phase 0 (plan):** Keep `DATABASE_URL` pointed at PostgreSQL in production.
+Stand up a MySQL instance and run `database-schema.sql` and `database-seed.sql` against it in a sandbox.
+2. **Phase 1 (dual readiness):** Run the application against MySQL in a staging environment.
+Verify auth, quotes API, and background jobs.
+Keep PostgreSQL live for production.
+3. **Phase 2 (data migration):** Export data from PostgreSQL and import into MySQL (e.g., pg_dump → CSV → LOAD DATA).
+Validate record counts and spot-check key tables (users, quotes, products, quote_items).
+4. **Phase 3 (cutover):** Update `DATABASE_URL` to the MySQL URI, deploy, and monitor.
+Keep PostgreSQL snapshot for rollback until MySQL runs cleanly for at least one release cycle.

+### Schema updates

-1. Modify `database-schema.sql` with your changes
+1. Modify `database-schema.sql` with your changes.
-2. Create a new migration file for data transformations if needed
+2. Create a new migration file for data transformations if needed.
-3. Test the changes in a development environment
+3. Test the changes in a development environment (both PostgreSQL and MySQL if you support both).
-4. Update this documentation if the setup process changes
+4. Update this documentation if the setup process changes.